lzqsd/SingleImageShapeAndSVBRDF/README.md

 ```
 python test.py --cuda
 ```
-The testing error will be saved in the folder `test_render2_refine1_cascade2`.
-The error will also be painted on the screen.
+The testing error will be saved in the folder `test_render2_refine1_cascade2` and painted on the screen.

 ## Train